15 brilliant things to do in Tbilisi Georgia

 This is an absolute must.
 Like, you can’t visit Tbilisi without going to the Chronicles of Georgia

-This monument is huge and majestic and impressive and SO unique to Georgia.
-It consists of 16 gigantic pillars and was created by Georgian sculptor, Zurab Tsereteli.
 The top parts are decorated with Georgian history, such as the kings and queens from the last 3000 years.
 The lower part shows Georgia’s Christian heritage through the life of Jesus Christ.

 How to get there

-You can either take a taxi (although many drivers might not know where it is) or take the metro to Ghrmaghele station and then bus no. 60 straight to the Chronicle of Georgia.ย
+You can either take a taxi (although many drivers might not know where it is) or take the metro to Ghrmaghele station and then bus no. 60 straight to the Chronicle of Georgia.

 Georgia